LuizaQueiroz1/Estudos/typeScript/typeScipt.md

 }
 ```

-If you try to pass somenthing else than a string to this function, typescript will trow an error
+If you try to pass something else than a string to this function, typescript will trow an error

 #### Return type annotations